-In 2011, Columbia High School had 15 students for every full-time equivalent teacher.
-The South Carolina average is 16 students per full-time equivalent teacher.Compare to other schools in Richland 1 School District
+In 2011, Seminole High School had 19 students for every full-time equivalent teacher.
+The Florida average is 15 students per full-time equivalent teacher.Compare to other schools in Seminole School District

-The High School Assessment Program (HSAP) are annual tests used to measure a student's mastery of the state's grade-level academic standards.
+The FCAT is an annual test used to measure a student's mastery of the state's grade-level academic standards.

-Students receive a score of 1-4.
-The goal is for all students to score at or above level 2, in order to meet standards and pass the test.
+Students score at one of five levels, with 1 being the lowest and 5 being the highest.
+The goal is for all students to score at or above level 3 (grade level).

 The SAT Reasoning Test is a voluntary college admissions test used to assess critical thinking skills and student ability to analyze and solve problems.